The Poisson-Gaussian Mixture Process: A Flexible and Robust Approach for Non-Gaussian Geostatistical Modeling: Introduction

+Gaussian copulas offer another framework for defining non-Gaussian processes, allowing for flexible marginal distributions while maintaining Gaussian dependence structures.
+However, model elicitation and interpretability are often compromised, as copula-based models are non-linear functions of GPs.
+Non-Gaussian copulas can also be considered, but closed-form expressions are rarely available for moments or densities.
+Examples of copula-based geostatistical processes can be found in \citet{bardossy2006copula,bardossy2008geostatistical,kazianka2010copula,kazianka2011bayesian,prates2015transformed,hughes2015copcar,graler2010copulas,graler2011pair}.

+While defining non-Gaussian processes as functions of GPs and other random variables ensures validity, it introduces significant challenges.
+Models based on multiple GP components increase computational complexity, and those relying on uncountable random variables lack regularity, impacting both model inference and interpretability.
+Recently, \citet{zheng2021nearest} proposed a scalable approach to non-Gaussian modeling using nearest neighbor methods with conditional distributions based on bivariate mixtures.
+However, FDDs and moments are only available for a few simple cases, the previously mentioned regularity issues persist and defining a process with the desired flexible properties is not straightforward.

+In response to the limitations in current approaches to non-Gaussian geostatistics, this paper proposes a novel family of geostatistical models, termed the Poisson-Gaussian Mixture Process (POGAMP).
+The POGAMP family provides flexibility for non-Gaussian features while preserving desirable properties like path continuity and functions measurability.
+This model family is structured hierarchically, using an augmented Poisson process (PP) that determines the FDD at specific locations based on an initially chosen multivariate distribution, while the infinite-dimensional remainder follows a Gaussian measure.
+Typical multivariate distributions for POGAMP include skew-normal, student-t, skew-t, and copulas, providing an intuitive interpretation of the impact of non-Gaussian features on the overall process.

+The key advantages of the POGAMP model are as follows: (1) it is always valid, regardless of the chosen multivariate distribution; (2) it is highly flexible, with FDDs that approximate the chosen distribution as the PP rate increases; (3) it maintains regularity properties such as path continuity and differentiability, and the measurability of relevant functions.

+The regularity properties of the POGAMP process allows for complex applications where the geostatistical process is latent and indexes the distribution of observed variables in non-standard ways.
+For instance, it can be used in point pattern analysis where the process intensity is a function of the geostatistical model \citep{gonccalves2018exact} or in level-set models where spatial partitions defined by the process' levels index observed distributions \citep{gonccalves2020exact}.

-From an inference perspective, we propose an MCMC algorithm to perform Bayesian inference based on the observation of a POGAMP in a finite collection of locations in a compact domain $S$.
-The algorithm consists of an infinite-dimensional Markov chain that converges to the posterior distribution of all the unknown quantities of the model.
-The infinite-dimensionality of the chain is due to the same property of the POGAMP and requires the use of non-standard simulation techniques and MCMC updates to devise a valid, exact and efficient MCMC algorithm.
-The term ``exact" refers to the property that the limiting distribution of the MCMC chain is the exact (infinite-dimensional) target posterior distribution.
-The exactness property is achieved by employing a simulation technique called retrospective sampling.
+An MCMC algorithm is proposed for Bayesian inference based on POGAMP observations at a finite set of locations.
+The algorithm uses an infinite-dimensional Markov chain that converges to the exact posterior distribution of all the unknown components of the model.
+To ensure exactness of the limiting distribution, the algorithm employs retrospective sampling techniques \citep{papaspiliopoulos2004retrospective}.